 Most of the Condors were a little too far away from us to get a real good look at, but there was one in a tree near the trail that decided to pose well for us.
 The tag reads 00.
 This Condor was laid in the wild, and hatched (under care of researchers) in April 2015.
 You can find more information about the specific Condors here.

-After spending probably twenty minutes watching the Condors (if not more), we steadily made our way towards the Condor Gulch trail.
-By this time, the sun was starting to get low, being that it was already nearly 6, so we knew we needed to pick up the pace to get down the mountain and make it back to the car before sun down.
+After spending twenty minutes watching the Condors (if not more), we steadily walked towards Condor Gulch trail.
+By this time, the sun was starting to get low, being that it was already nearly 6.
+We picked up the pace to get down the mountain and make it back to the car before sun down.

 Along this route, we encountered the numerous wildflowers present along the trail.
 There are also numerous bees in the area, due to the flowers.
 In fact, Pinnacles hosts the highest density of bee species in the world with 400 different species.
 Most of them are solitary bees though, not hive-dwelling, so you don’t need to worry about being stung.

 Condor gulch made for a nice walk down as the sun set and the temperature began to drop.
 The flowers, fresh air, and gurgling streams made for a nice end to a pretty strenuous walk.
-We were pretty happy for the route we chose as well, because I don’t think we would have been quite as up for traversing the caves at this late a point in the day.
+We were pretty happy for the route we chose as well.
+I don’t think we would have been as enthused traversing the caves at this late a point in the day.

 Finally we got to the car, as the Condor Gulch trail put us out right at the parking lot that we had left roughly 6 hours previously.
 Tired, but happy, we started our long drive back to San Jose.

 If you plan on visiting Pinnacles, you should keep in mind that there are two entrances to the park.
-SR 146 approaches from both the east and west, but it is not a through road, and takes about two hours to get drive from one entrance to the other, so make sure you enter where you want to.
+SR 146 approaches from both the east and west, but is not a through road.
+It takes two hours to drive from one entrance to the other, so be sure to go to the correct entrance.
 We entered from the eastern side, which is just a little south of Hollister; whereas the western entrance is just east of Salinas.

-Both entrances are good locations with full access to the park, though the western entrance will put you closer to Balconies cave, while the east entrance puts you nearer Bear Gulch cave.
-As well, you make sure you bring enough water, especially in the summer.
-If on a relatively cool day in spring such as our visit, we went through six bottles of water and could (should) have drunk more.
+Both entrances are good locations with full access to the park.
+The western entrance will put you closer to Balconies cave, while the east entrance puts you nearer Bear Gulch cave.
+Be sure to bring enough water, especially in the summer.
+Even on a cool spring day, we went through six bottles of water and could/should have drunk more.

 Regardless, Pinnacles National Park is an excellent spot to visit for hiking, camping, or even night hikes.